Center for Autism and Developmental Disabilities (CADD)

 Our services include:

-We also participate in autism research with the Autism and Developmental Disorders Inpatient Research Consortium (ADDIRC), a national research project; and the Rhode Island Consortium for Autism Research and Treatment (RI-CART), a state-wide research database initiative.
+In addition to leading our own innovative autism research studies and clinical trials, Bradley Hospital participates in the Rhode Island Consortium for Autism Research and Treatment (RI-CART), a state-wide research database initiative.